exorde-labs/TestnetProtocol/docs/tokenomics.md

 ### Audit
 Exorde Token, Vesting Wallets (for Team, Protocol Rewards, Private Sale investors, etc) and Token Sale contracts are audited by CertiK.
 The audits can be found at: https://www.certik.com/projects/exorde

+### Vesting: what is it?

+A vesting schedule is a plan for the release of tokens over time.
+It is a way to ensure that tokens are distributed gradually, rather than all at once.
+This helps to prevent the rapid dumping of tokens, which can lead to price volatility and negatively impact the stability of the network.
+In the context of Exorde, the vesting schedule applies to different groups of actors.
+The vesting schedule outlines the timeline for when these actors will be able to access their tokens and the conditions under which they will be released.
+This helps to align incentives and ensure the long-term health of the network.

+### Vesting smart contract: why is it important?

+Having a vesting schedule enforced by audited, public, immutable smart contracts adds transparency and accountability to a project and company.
+It ensures that the allocation of tokens is properly aligned with the long-term interests of the project and its stakeholders, and that the tokens are not released too quickly, which could negatively impact the stability and value of the token.
+Additionally, by having a vesting schedule implemented through smart contracts, it eliminates the possibility of manual errors or manipulation, making the process more secure, irrevokable and reliable.

 ### TECHNICAL GOVERNANCE